 - Essential bartender lingo and drink recipes

 Ultimately, the decision to get your certification will fall on your prior experience and passion.
-If you do not have any previous knowledge about bartending, then going to school will be advantageous.
+If you do not have any previous knowledge about bartending, going to school will be advantageous.
 It can also add a layer of professionalism to your resume that will benefit you as you apply to higher-paying, more esteemed positions in the future.
 This is especially useful for anyone who wants to work in high-end establishments or even own their bar someday.